Developer-Mike/sprout/README.md

     - [x] Add support for await expressions
     - [x] Add support for lists
     - [x] Add support for index access (and square brackets access in general)
-    - [ ] Fix return statements inside for loops not working
+    - [x] Fix return statements inside for loops not working
-    - [ ] Fix return statements nested inside if statements not working
+    - [x] Fix return statements nested inside if statements not working
-      - [ ] Change if expressions to statements?
+      - [x] Change if expressions to statements? -> Added both types!
     - [ ] Fix return statements inside e.g. if expressions checking next line for return value
     - [x] Add support for && and || operators
     - [ ] (If time allows) Add support for lambdas